apache/tvm/docs/langref/relay/intro.rst

 Relay is a differentiable programming language with support for closures, control-flow, and recursion.
 It has an advanced static type system specifically designed for programs written by machine learning practitioners and researchers.
+The deep learning community has organically evolved a representation that was useful for the form of computation originally desired, i.e a directed acyclic graph of primitive functions.
 Relay is intended to replace the computation graph based intermediate representations currently employed by deep learning frameworks and compilers.
-The deep learning community has organically evolved a representation that was useful for the form of computation originally desired, i.e a directed acyclic graph of primitive functions.

 Computation graphs are a good fit for ML models with static topology, but make representing control flow, and abstraction tricky.
 Computation graphs have dual purpose as both a compile-time and run-time data structure.
-The conflation of the description of a computation, the representation used for optimizing it, and the data structure used to execute it unnecessarily hampers many goals of machine learning frameworks.
-We believe having a high level, expressive language designed for compiler optimizations is essential to the future of an end-to-end deep learning compiler stack.
+The conflation of the description of a computation, the representation used for optimizing it, and the data structure used to execute it unnecessarily hampers the goals of machine learning frameworks.
+We believe having a high level, expressive language designed for writing compiler optimizations is essential to the future of an end-to-end deep learning compiler stack.

 Relay's design is influenced by the authors' experience building advanced optimizing compilers for high level languages, as well as challenges presented by the current version